 While the diversity of these businesses all brought their own unique set of complexities, the essential elements for each variable pay plan were practically identical regardless of industry and strategic plan.
 So, I thought I'd lay out the top three emerging compensation trends I'm seeing consistently across all industries- even basketball.

 3 Trends in Preparing a Game Plan for Variable Pay

 All compensation incentive plans usually originate in the mind of a business leader or leadership team as a strategy for motivating employees to drive performance and organizational success.

 Once the leadership team identifies the key initiatives that drive the mission and vision, divisional and department heads can develop specific functional goals that directly align to the overall financial and business success.

 No matter the leader, the industry, or organization size, each variable pay consulting project always starts with a strategic planning session to focus on the mission and goals.
 The outcome of this first meeting sets the tone for the rest of the compensation project.

-2. Individual Component/Clear Line of Site
+2. Individual Contributions with a Clear Line of Site

 Defining what each player needed to focus on to make the entire team a success was essential to the team’s success.
-Once each role was clearly defined, the players were able to practice and execute against their role specific goals which ultimately played a part in the team’s broader success.
+Once each role was clearly defined, the players were able to practice and execute against their role-specific goals, which ultimately played a part in the team’s broader success.